 Add Modern Elements

 If your properties are older, they could probably use some modern elements.
 This is especially true in kitchens and bathrooms — if these rooms in your properties have outdated fixtures and hardware, it’s important to make some changes.
 You don’t have to make drastic changes, like tearing down walls or replacing countertops.
 But something like installing new stainless steel faucets and replacing cabinet handles to match can do wonders.
 Potential tenants will walk in and notice the more modern and sleek hardware, attracting their attention.
 And current tenants are sure to be happy with even the smallest of upgrades.
+Even something as simple as picking three colors for a theme throughout a property can make a difference.
 So take a quick trip to the hardware store and pick out some new faucets and handles for your properties.

 Making improvements to rental properties doesn’t have to be hard.
 With these few simple tips, your properties are sure to look their best this spring.

 Get Updates By Email.
 Receive Weekly Articles and Tips.
 Advice on Tools and Resources.
 Updates on Federal and State Laws.